GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/walkthroughs/frontend-demo-walkthrough.md

 1. You will add response restrictions that instruct the model not to give financial advice.

-1. While the response restirctions are helpful, they still rely on the model to honor the request.
+1. While the response restrictions are helpful, they still rely on the model to honor the request.
 This isn't deterministic enough for your regulators, so you will also append a deterministic legal disclaimer to the end of every response.

 Update your inputs as shown in the screenshot below, and review the results.